 Get answers to commonly-asked questions about vaccines in our new "Vaccines Explained" YouTube video series!

-Learn how vaccines work, vaccine safety, and a vaccine's journey through the human body!
+Learn about how vaccines work, vaccine safety, and a vaccine's journey through the human body!

-Be sure to check out our Spanish video, Hablemos de Vacunas!
+Be sure to check out our Spanish videos too!